-Regarding a possible conspiracy against Jim Jones and the Peo-
+Regarding a possible conspiracy against Jim Jones and the People's Temple we offer these findings:

 Jones' idea that there were elements opposed to his views and objectives began in Indiana and were expressed in the adverse reactions he encountered because of his racial integration and other policies.
 His complaints of opposition increased when the People's Temple moved to California in 1965, but proved unfounded when investigated by police.
 The mood of Jones' allegations of an anti-People's Temple conspiracy grew darker when the group moved to San Francisco in 1972 with its chief target being the media and, again, unspecified "forces."